ana-sofia-silva/devops-with-docker/README.md

 # devops-with-docker

+Repository to returning exercises for the University of Helsinki course DevOps with Docker.

 Introductory course to Docker and docker-compose.

 ### Exercise 1.1